-Although Kazuo Ishiguro is a Japanese author his works belong to British literature.
-He was born in 1954 in Nagasaki but moved to England when he was six years old.
+Although Kazuo Ishiguro is a Japanese author, his works are assigned to British literature.
+He was born in Nagasaki in 1954 but moved to England when he was six years old.
 He writes in English.
-Two of his well-known books deal with Japanese topics.
+Two of his well-known books so far deal with Japanese topics.

 An Artist of the Floating World was published in 1986.

 The Japanese artist Ono Masuji is now an old man.
 He looks back on his career as he had spent several years as a traditional ukiyo-e painter.
 Ukiyo 浮世 means floating world.
-It stands for the momentariness of enjoyment; the main motifs are geishas, actors, scenes of theater, brothel, sexual fantasies, amusement and the like.
+It stands for the momentariness of enjoyment.
+The main motifs are geishas, actors, scenes of theater, brothels, sexual fantasies, amusement, and the like.

-The present timeline of the story goes from October 1948 to Juni 1950: it is the time after Japans unconditional surrender and now under American occupation.
-Japan had been totally destroyed.
-Now the reconstruction of Japan shows its first fruits.
+The timeline of the story spreads over from October 1948 to June 1950: the first years after Japan’s unconditional surrender after WWII under American occupation.

-At present Ono is using his chances to reflect his burden.
-He becomes regretful and apologizes for his role during the 30‘s and 40‘s.
-He talks to his relatives and speaks frankly about his debt.
-During the marriage arrangement meeting (miai) of his daughter he bursts out with his story in front of his and the fiancé’s family.
-Ono feels deep grief about his role in the expansion politics of Japan and the overall destruction.
+At present Ono reflects his own guilt.
+He is regretting his behavior and apologizes for his role during the 30s and 40s.
+He talks to his relatives and speaks frankly about his faults.
+During a marriage arrangement meeting (miai) of his daughter he suddenly bursts out with his own life-story– in front of his and the fiancé’s family.
+Ono feels deeply remorse about his responsibility in the expansion politics of Japan and the overall destruction.

 The Ono family lives in a Japanese town, which was destroyed.
-Ono has been often visiting a traditional Japanese bar in the former red-light district.
-Here only the so-called Migi-Hidari is left.
+Ono has often been visiting a traditional Japanese bar in the former red-light district.
 The surrounding is a debris field.
-The mistress will soon give up and then there will be nothing left of the traditional amusement district any more.
+The last bar will soon give up, and then there will be nothing left of the traditional amusement district anymore.

-Signs of changes are everywhere: the young Japanese generation, all eager business men, economy growth turns to be the new religion thinks Ono.
+Signs of changes are everywhere: the young Japanese are all eager businessmen.
+Ono thinks that economy growth turns to be the new religion.

 His family of three generations is changing as well.
-His son-in-law is belonging to the new generation who accuses the elder men responsible for the War.
-Some of them took responsibility by suicide, some hide.
+His son-in-law belongs to the new generation who accuses the elder men of being responsible for the war.

-Onos memories of his youth and his painting career are detailed and colourful.
+In backflashes Ono’s memories of his youth and his painting career are detailed and colorfully described.
 The reader gets much insight of the ukiyo-e painting tradition.

-Ono walked his way against great odds.
+Ono lived his life against great odds.
 Once struggling against his father, who had burned all his early paintings, against two of his former teachers and even against his colleagues or followers.
-The key scenes are full of emotion, it is a story of power and destruction.
+The key scenes are emotional, it is a story of power and destruction.

-An Artist of the Floating World is worth reading as a novel of Japanese changing tradition to modernity and coming to terms with the past.
+An Artist of the Floating World is worth reading as a novel of changing Japanese tradition and coming to terms with the past.

 (ukiyo-e by Kitagawa Utamaro)